-Botox can only be purchased and stored for final use by medical professionals authorized by regulatory authorities to do so, in most cases doctors (doctors, doctors of osteopathy and podiatrists) and dentists.
-If you are a nurse looking to start a career in the field of medical aesthetics, APT injection training is a great place to start.
-Once you have obtained the educational and licensing credentials for your career path, you can apply for certification to administer Botox injections.
-If you are already being treated for your condition by a specialist, this doctor may be the one who will give you Botox injections.
+Botox can only be purchased and stored for final use by medical professionals authorized by regulatory authorities to do so, such as doctors (doctors of medicine and osteopathy), dentists and nurses with additional training.
+If you are looking to start a career in the field of medical aesthetics, APT injection training is a great place to begin.
+Once you have obtained the necessary educational and licensing credentials for your career path, you can apply for certification to administer Botox injections.
+When looking for the right type of doctor for you, make sure they are qualified and experienced in administering Botox injections.